 Now that Special Provision 2331 is in place, new road construction projects will begin to utilize VRAM.

 MnDOT metro district has identified a project for VRAM for 2022.
-They plan to use VRAM on a 4” mill and inlay on Highway 55, just north of the MSP Airport.
+They plan to use VRAM on a 4” mill and inlay on Trunk Highway 55 (TH-55), just north of the MSP Airport.
 The project is expected to cover approximately 5.5 miles of road in Hennepin County.
-This is on T.H.
-55 from 0.1 miles south of T.H.
+This is on TH-55 from 0.1 miles south of T.H.
 62 to 100 feet north of East 32nd Street.
-There are several lanes in each direction this stretch of SR-55.
+There are several lanes in each direction on this stretch of TH-55.
 The plan is to use VRAM on the longitudinal centerline joints.

 Years in the Making